Contact Us

 Wes Kinghorn

-Fall 2024 and Winter 2025
+Fall 2025 and Winter 2026

 This course is an examination of tourism as a global, national, and local phenomenon, with economic, social, and environmental impacts.
 The emphasis of this course is on tourism as placemaking.
 Topics include tourism theory, major tourist destinations, climate change impacts, media influences, hosts, guests, local tourism, and tourism of imaginary places.

-History 3813E: Public History
+History 9808: Digital Public History

 Mike Dove